fIyingPhoenix/InfraCore/README.md

 1. On a Windows client, open System Properties (`sysdm.cpl`).
 2. Click "Change..." under Computer Name tab.
 3. Under "Member of", select "Domain:" and type `smoke-break.lan`.
 4. Click OK.
 You'll be prompted for credentials.
-Use `SMOKEBREAK\administrator` and the password you set during Samba provision.
+Use `SMOKE-BREAK\administrator` and the password you set during Samba provision.
 5. If successful, you'll be welcomed to the domain and prompted to restart.

 ## Troubleshooting AD/DNS